do-know/Crypt-LE/README.md

 This module provides the functionality necessary to use Let's Encrypt API and generate free SSL certificates for your domains.
 It can also be used to generate private RSA (_and from version 0.20 also ECC_) keys or Certificate Signing Requests without resorting to openssl command line.
 Crypt::LE is shipped with a self-sufficient client for obtaining SSL certificates - `le.pl`.

+**Both ACME v1 and ACME v2 protocols and wildcard certificate issuance are supported.**

 > The client + library package is codenamed ZeroSSL with the project homepage at https://ZeroSSL.com

 **Note:** If you do not need the automation and the flexibility this package offers, and just want to get a free SSL certificate without installing anything, you can do that online with **[Free SSL Certificate Wizard](https://zerossl.com/#certificate)** (works on PC and mobiles, supports different languages:  EN, DE, FR, ES, RU, IT).